jangler/faunatone/docs/commands.md

 meta-events with different meanings; for the generic text meta-event, choose type 1.

+**Release length...** - Insert a release length directive.
+This tells the channel allocator not to steal MIDI channels from future off notes in this channel until a number of beats after the note off.
+This directive does not affect notes that have already been turned off.

 ## Edit

 **Go to beat...** - Scroll to a given beat (integers not required) without